chrissimmerman/Political-Economy-Word-Clouds/README.md

 This project uses Andreas Mueller's word_cloud package to create word clouds of the main texts of classical political economy and the marginal revolution.

 In particular, the following texts are used:
   Adam Smith's _Wealth of Nations_ (1776),

   David Ricardo's _Principles of Political Economy_ (1817),

   Thomas Robert Malthus' _Essay on the Principle of Population_ (1803) and _Principles of Political Economy_ (1820),

   Jane Haldimand Marcet's _Conversations on Political Economy_ (1816),

   Harriet Martineau's _Illustrations of Political Economy_ (1833-4),

   William Stanley Jevons, _Theory of Political Economy_ (1871),

   Carl Menger, _Principles of Economics_ (1871),

   Leon Walras, _Elements of Pure Economics_ (1874),

   John Bates Clark, _The Philosophy of Wealth_ (1885),

   Alfred Marshall, _Principles of Economics_ (1890).

-The word clouds are generated using the portraits of the authors.
+The colors, shapes, and texts of the word clouds are generated using the portraits of the authors.
+If the reader wishes to recreate the clouds, they can download the masks, texts, and programs, replace the relevant file paths in the programs, and then run the programs.

 A number of conclusions can be drawn from the word clouds: